 Mosquitoes.
 You’ll experience mosquitos all year in the Everglades, but the intensity is significantly milder in winter.
 Still, be prepared, especially after a rain.

-- Camping in Everglades National Park
+- Flamingo Campground at Everglades National Park

 Camping in Everglades National Park